Arctic-Voxel/SC1015-Mini-Project/README.md

 ## Problem Definition

 Based on the dataset are we able to predict heart disease based on certain health attributes?
-Which models and factors would be most effective in predicting heart disease?
+Which factors would be most effective in predicting heart disease?

 ## Tools Used